 As porewater pressures increase within the slopes, this can lead to a decrease in the stability of the slopes by causing a reduction in shear strength.
 These effects are more pronounced during periods of intense, heavy rainfall and where such an event follows a dry period this can cause a sudden increase in pore water pressures in the slopes.
-Any desiccation and tension cracks which may have developed will permit the ingress of rainwater into the slopes quickly leading to slope instability.
+Any desiccation and tension cracks which may have developed will permit the ingress of rainwater into the slopes quickly increasing the possibility of slope failure.

 Further evidence of slight ground movements is provided in the form of cracking within the surface tarmac of the access road which has advanced over a short period of time.
-Plates 32 and 33 (Appendix L) show surface cracking and a repair composed of tar poured into the developed cracks.
+Plates 42 and 43 (Appendix N) show surface cracking and a repair composed of tar poured into the developed cracks.
 The repair was carried out some time during August 2009 and since then it is apparent that the cracks have continued to develop in line with ground movements.

-Other evidence of ground movements is a ridge that has developed across the road near the top of the access road.
-This has noticeably increased in size over the period monitoring visits have taken place.
-Plate 29 (Appendix L) shows this bulge although its development is not very apparent from the photograph.
+Other evidence of ground movements at Flat Cliffs is the development of a ridge across the top of the access road.
+This has noticeably increased in size over the period monitoring visits have taken place and continues to develop.
+Plate 39 (Appendix N) shows this bulge although its development is not very apparent from the photograph.